 [Heading inserted by No. 48 of 1993 s.
 4(1).]

-85. Saving — motor vehicle cases
+85. Motor vehicle cases not affected by this Part

 Nothing in this Part affects the operation of sections 29 and 29A of the Motor Vehicle (Third Party Insurance) Act 1943, and this Part shall be read subject to those sections of that Act.

-86. Saving — independent liability
+86. Liability independent of this Act not affected by this Part

 Except as expressly provided by this Act, nothing in this Act affects any liability that exists independently of this Act.

-87. Costs between solicitor and client in common law actions
+87. Solicitor-client costs, limits on agreements as to

 (1) This section applies to an action for damages independently of this Act if Division 2 applies to the awarding of damages in the action (whether or not an award of damages is affected).